abhithakkar1998/MySQL-Portfolio/MySQL Data Cleaning Project/README.md

 # MySQL Data Cleaning Project
-This repository contains code data cleaning project using SQL.
+This repository contains code for data cleaning project using SQL.
 The DBMS used here is MySQL.
 The project covers the following aspects -
 * Data Loading
 * Modify/Update Data Types